bonomani/Pfsense-Anycast-Check-Gateway/README.md

 Many improvement can be done, suggest yours!

 1. Install both files (with the filer package)
-   - Instruction in the files
+   - See instructions in the files and adapt your config
 2. To do manually
    - Edit (vi) /conf/config.xml
    - To add the following, in the service section